 Instead, Robin had texted Todd if he was holding.
 Her usual buy.

-Robin’s internal vow of sobriety was shattered when she had checked the comments on her YouTube channel.
+Robin’s internal vow of sobriety was shattered when she had checked the comments on her YouTube channel that morning.
 Robin had all of her student films on Vimeo and YouTube, streaming for free.
 Robin had received an e-mail the night before she texted Todd telling her that there had been a sharp uptick in views for Monongahela Steel.